pgovers/oscar-wagtail-demo/TUTORIAL.md

 To get a reference to the Oscar Product class from Wagtail we need to use a StreamField and a custom ChooserBlock.

-Here the ProductChooserBlock loads Products with `get_model('catalogue', 'product')` on runtime.
+Here the ProductChooserBlock loads Products with `get_model('catalogue', 'product')` on runtime:

     # oscar-wagtail-demo/demo/apps/catalogue/blocks.py